Updated: Jun 14

 The 7 Pot Primo is a HOT pepper that is known for its long skinny "tail".
-This distinctive look has made it a favorite of recent pepper cultivators, who have tried to replicate its look.
-The 7 Pot Primo is known for its INSANELY hot flavor, making it a favorite of chili lovers everywhere.
+This distinctive look has made it a favorite among pepper cultivators, who have tried to replicate its look.
+The 7 Pot Primo is known for its INSANELY hot flavor, which is why so many chili pepper heads enjoy it.

-The pepper wasn't invented until 2005, but has since then been extremely popular with pepper heads and is often sought after.
-With that being said, let's dive into the pepper and see why people love it so much!
+The pepper wasn't invented until the early 2000s, but has since then been extremely popular and is often sought after.
+With that being said, let's dive into the pepper and see why it is that people love it so much!

 What is the 7 Pot Primo Pepper

 The 7 Pot Primo is a chili pepper that was created in 2005.
 It is a hybrid of the Trinidad 7 Pot Pepper and Naga Morich peppers.
 It was created by Troy Primeaux, (whose nickname was Primo), a horticulturist from Louisiana.

 Red (Sometimes Orange or Yellow)